iamazeez/ecommerce-php/README.md

-# Ecommerce website with pure php h1
+# Ecommerce website with pure php

+## Technologies
+Project is created with:
+* Php
+* Javascript
+* Ajax